jpoehnelt/blog/src/posts/2023-canyons-100-miles-by-utmb-planning-splits.md

     </table>
 </div>

 I'm not counting on any crew and will be using drop bags at the aid stations.
 I'm also not planning to have a pacer.
-If you have a crew, you will likely spend less time at some of the aid stations than I am and more at others.

 You can see some of my [latest runs and past race reports here](/run/#recent-activities).
 This would be my fastest 100 mile finish time, but also the [most runnable course I have done](https://ultrasignup.com/results_participant.aspx?fname=Justin&lname=Poehnelt#) and fifth 100 miler!

 ## Sunset, sunrise :sunrise:

-- Sunset is at 7:54 -> I need to grab extra night gear from my drop bag at Mammoth Bar.
+- Sunset is at 7:54 -> I will pick up additional night gear at Driver's Flat.
-- Sunrise is at 6:09 -> I can stash extra night gear at Mitchell Mine.
+- Sunrise is at 6:09 -> I can stash extra night gear at Foresthill.

-## Conditions: :fire: :snowflake:

-Snow and trail conditions resulting from the Mosquito fire could slow things down.
-Here is the latest map from Sentinel 2 imagery on March 25:

-{% image src="src/images/canyons-by-utmb-snow-map-2023-03-25.png", alt="Latest map showing snow along the Canyons course" %}

-You can also get some updates on the trail work being done at the [Western States website](https://www.wser.org/2023/03/25/update-mosquito-fire-trail-restoration/).
-Follow the Canyons 100 mile by UTMB on [Facebook](https://www.facebook.com/runcanyons/) for more updates.

 ## Other estimates :hourglass:

-- "Fastest" time according to UTMB: 21:02
+- "Fastest" time according to UTMB: 20:56 :thinking: This is only a few minutes less than the original course which doesn't seem right.
-- Strava estimated **moving** time: 19:48 :man_shrugging: I uploaded the GPX file to Strava at the end of February and you can check it out [at Strava](https://www.strava.com/routes/3065772647029620938) or in the embed below.
+- Strava estimated **moving** time: 18:37 :man_shrugging: I uploaded the GPX file to Strava and you can check it out [at Strava](https://www.strava.com/routes/3076999906543797568) or in the embed below.
+I think this estimate is closer to what the winners will finish in than what my time will be.

-<div class="max-w-lg m-auto mb-4"><div class="strava-embed-placeholder" data-embed-type="route" data-embed-id="3065772647029620938" data-full-width="true"></div><script src="https://strava-embeds.com/embed.js"></script></div>
+<div class="max-w-lg m-auto mb-4"><div class="strava-embed-placeholder" data-embed-type="route" data-embed-id="3076999906543797568" data-full-width="true"></div><script src="https://strava-embeds.com/embed.js"></script></div>

-## Aid station chart :chart_with_upwards_trend:

-This aid station chart [accessed March 29](https://res.cloudinary.com/utmb-world/image/upload/v1678114879/canyons/PDFs/2023_Canyons_Endurance_Runs_by_UTMB_100_mile_Aid_Station_Elevation_Chart_b4e00198ec.pdf.pdf) is missing the Deadwood aid stations.

-{% image src="src/images/canyons-100-mile-aid-station-chart.png", alt="Aid station chart" %}

-## Ultrasignup rating distribution
+## Ultrasignup rating distribution :trophy:

 As everyone knows, there is some direct placement into UTMB for top finishers.
 Here is a quick graph showing all runners in the 100 mile distance with bucketed by their UltraSignup rating.